amtzespinosa/pwnpress/README.md

 Now, run the tool:
 `pwnpress`

+> Note: It has been tested on Ubuntu 22.04 and works lovely.
+BUT, it does not work on Kali Linux.
+I am working on solving this issue ASAP.
+If you have any idea/solution, you are welcome!

 ### Option 3 - Windows:
 Download the *.zip* file and extract it.
 Then, just execute the *.exe* file.